xubingyue/avocadodb/Documentation/Books/HTTP/Document/AddressAndEtag.md

 ### Multiple Documents in a single Request

-Beginning with ArangoDB 3.0 the basic document API has been extended to handle not only single documents but multiple documents in a single request.
+Beginning with AvocadoDB 3.0 the basic document API has been extended to handle not only single documents but multiple documents in a single request.
 This is crucial for performance, in particular in the cluster situation, in which a single request can involve multiple network hops